 This study on A. indica genome and transcriptomes will provide a model for characterization of metabolic pathways involved in synthesis of bioactive compounds, comparative evolutionary studies among various Meliaceae family members and help annotate their genomes.
 A better understanding of molecular pathways involved in the azadirachtin synthesis in A. indica will pave ways for bulk production of environment friendly biopesticides.

-may permit development of varieties with higher percentage of these cells in the cotyledons.
+In spite of the varied uses of azadirachtin and other neem-derived limonoids, a modern agro-chemical and/or pharmaceutical program focusing on understanding their molecular mechanism(s) of action is yet to be established.
+A better understanding of the biology of differentiation of secretory cells known to harbor azadirachtin and other triterpenoids may permit development of varieties with higher percentage of these cells in the cotyledons.
 This information may also be exploited in stalling or delaying further differentiation of these cells to permit greater accumulation of the terpenoids of interest.
 The elucidation of complete pathways leading to terpenoid biosynthesis and expression of genes involved in such pathways in A. indica will pave ways towards development of newer terpenoid-based biotechnological applications.

-.
+De novo sequencing and assembly of the transcriptome from A. indica fruit was reported previously.
 This report extends the earlier study to cover the whole genome and transcriptomes from root, leaf, stem and flower of neem.
 Comparative genomics among the Meliaceae family members will be enabled and, cheaper and environment friendly biopesticides may result using results presented in this study.

 Genome assembly and similarity with other plant genomes